EpicOrange/riichi_advanced/documentation/documentation.md

 ("pon" includes a `["change_turn", "self"]` action, which allows game flow to continue.)
 Otherwise if the ponning player presses "skip", then all players have chosen skip.
 This means the deferred "advance_turn" is then run, as if the pon choice never happened.

-Because of this interrupt system, it is useful to add certain actions to the "uninterruptible_actions" array.
-For example, "big_text" merely shows big text, and thus there is no need to react to it even if buttons can be shown afterwards.

-## Auto buttons

-Auto buttons are triggered on the following:

-- Upon toggling them on,
-- After running any set of actions (e.g. `"advance_turn"`)

-Note that auto buttons might click buttons or play tiles, forcing a choice to be made.